 Kilogram (kg) and pound (lb).
 The Master Display can be pre-set in either unit.
 The BISON VGM App can be switched between kg and lb.

 BISON Scales have a design life of 10 years.
 Their actual life will depend on how they are cared for and serviced.
-However the internal components are very modular, making it easy to replace the load cell, electronics etc and keep your scales operational.
+The internal components are very modular, meaning it's easy to replace the load cell, electronics etc and keep your scales operational.

 Each scale and the Master Display runs on 4 x regular AA batteries.
 Good quality alkaline or lithium ion batteries are recommended and will give the longest life span.
 Rechargeable AA batteries may also be used.